 (Revue d'histoire de la Shoah, n°216, ed.
 Mémorial de la Shoah, October 2022)

 Entitled "New research on the Shoah in Poland", this file gathers contributions concerning innovative approaches, as well as terms from new sources mobilized as from approaches.
-The sources and stories of the Jewish victims and survivors are mobilized in their cross-referencing with official and clandestine documents of the time.
-The pioneering writings of surviving historians of the Shoah, such as Nachman Blumental, director of the Institute of Jewish History in Warsaw until 1949, are rediscovered and appreciated for their early clairvoyance.
+The sources and accounts of the Jewish victims and survivors are mobilized in their cross-referencing with official and clandestine documents of the time.
+The pioneering writings of surviving historians of the Holocaust, such as Nachman Blumental, director of the Institute of Jewish History in Warsaw until 1949, are rediscovered and appreciated for their early clairvoyance.

 The micro-historical approach highlights the local diversity of situations, while revealing comparable mechanisms in the persecution and (low) survival of Jews in the most well-known cities (Warsaw, Lodz) or more modest (Tarnow).
 Taking into account the materiality – those of the bodies after gassing in killing centers like Belzec or Sobibor, but also that of the waste accumulated in the ghettos – offers additional keys to understanding the daily lives of these tracked men, women and children, locked up or hidden, and most often destroyed in immense sufferings.

 Finally, the history of the extermination of the Jews in Poland deserves to be placed back in the long term, allowing us to see not only the rhetorical and effective dynamics of exclusion at work in Poland between-two wars but also the very long shadow of the Shoah between after the war and until today.
-This issue is all the more essential at a time when distorted discourses on the history of the Second World War and the Holocaust are flourishing in Europe, aiming to challenge irrefutable and consensual achievements of historical science in favor of a narrative more comfortable for societies, but dishonest and capable of legitimizing even the most violent political actions.
+This issue is all the more essential at a time when distorted discourses on the history of the Second World War and on the Holocaust are flourishing in Europe, aiming to challenge irrefutable and consensual achievements of historical science in favor of a narrative more comfortable for societies, but dishonest and capable of legitimizing even the most violent political actions.

 (Review of the History of the Shoah, No. 215, Memorial of the Shoah edition, March 2022)